hirokoymj/gcp-study-note/PCA/ExamTopic/Topic1-2.md

 **Question 155**

 - D. Create a Compute Engine instance with CPU and memory options similar to your application's current on-premises virtual machine.
 Install the Cloud Monitoring agent, and deploy the third-party application.
 Run a load test with normal traffic levels on the application, and follow the Rightsizing Recommendations in the Cloud Console.
-Most Voted
+69%

 - https://cloud.google.com/migrate/compute-engine/docs/4.9/concepts/planning-a-migration/cloud-instance-rightsizing?hl=en
 - Recommends Compute Engine instances based on the CPU and RAM currently allocated to the on-premises VM.